urilivshits/pageinference/README.md

 ## 🐛 Known Quirks

-- The flower animation is non-negotiable (feature, not bug); it brings joy
+- The falling stars animation is non-negotiable (feature, not bug); it brings cosmic joy
 - Sometimes the AI gets a little too excited about page content
 - Ctrl+click behavior requires JavaScript to be enabled (shocking, we know)
 - The extension popup has a fixed size because responsive design is for websites

 ## 🤝 Contributing

 Found a bug?
 Want to add a feature?
-Have strong opinions about flowers?
+Have strong opinions about falling stars?
 I'm all ears:

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly (the flower must continue to bloom)
+4. Test thoroughly (the stars must continue to fall gracefully)
 5. Submit a pull request with a detailed description

 ## 📄 License